Christmas has come and gone and it’s time to trade that Santa hat for a PAR-TAY hat and some noise makers. I am talking New Year’s Eve!

 Believe it or not the base of this recipe is my favorite pie crust recipe.
 Add some extras, roll thin and cut into squares and you have flaky, buttery crackers.
 I like tasty little squares because I can pop them in my mouth one after the other, while I do my best “Elaine dance”.

 These little crackers are a real treat.
 They are savory and cheesy, with a touch of sweet from the dehydrated apple.
 The rosemary gives it a hint of herby freshness.
 Their texture is crispy on the outside, but airy and flaky on the inside making them addictively popable.
+This recipe makes a generous amount of crackers.
+You will need two sheet pans or bake in batches.
+If baking in batches keep remaining dough refrigerated until ready to roll and cut.

 You can also cut the dough into strips to make cracker sticks.